lognitilab/lognitilab.github.io/_posts/2020-02-05-expeditedshipping.md

 title: What is the environmental costs of expedited shipping?
 date: 2020-02-05 13:23:00
 description: Get it delivered in 3 days, by tomorrow!, today!!
 We have often given into this instant gratification, though for a premium, but what is the real cost of expedited deliveries?
-tags:
-categories: moving-goods
+tags: moving-goods
-authors:
-  - name: Anmol Pahwa
+categories: Anmol Pahwa
 ---

 **Get it delivered in 3 days, by tomorrow!, today!!
 We have often given into this instant gratification, though for a premium, but what is the real cost of expedited deliveries?**